-Suspended floor designs provide a sensible alternative to slab on ground houses in flood risk areas.
-Provided the following requirements are met. a development application may not be required:

-- For low and medium risk areas the floor level is a minimum 0.8m above the DFE and this must include a minimum of 0.5m maintained from the DFE to the base of the structure (including any slung services etc) - O.7m maintained from the DFE to the base of the structure (including any slung services etc) - If understorey screening or any other barriers are present for planning streetscape provisions, these do not take up more than 50% of the understorey area and do not impede the flow of floodwater through consideration to the most appropriate way to deal with building within an area identified as being susceptible to periodic flooding.
+The second is to build up the level of the ground beneath the building.
+This is generally not an acceptable way to achieve the finished floor level in a flood risk area.
+By changing the level of the ground this method may spread the floodwater into areas that may not have otherwise flooded Recommendation Suspended floor designs provide a sensible alternative to slab on ground houses in flood risk areas.
+Provided the following requirements are met, a development application may not be required For low and medium risk areas the floor level is a minimum 0.8m above the DFE and this must include a minimum of 0.5m maintained from the DFE to the base of the structure (including any slung services For high risk areas the floor level is a minimum 1.0m above the DFE and this must include a minimum of 0.7m maintained from the DFE to the base of the structure (including any slung services etc) If understorey screening or any other barriers are present for planning streetscape provisions, these do not take up more than 50% of the understorey area and do not impede the flow of floodwater through the understorey.
+Otherwise, the minimum amount of areas is to be taken up by screening